Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 ---
 title: "Web Hosting FAQ"
-excerpt: "Find the main questions asked about OVHcloud web hosting plans"
+excerpt: "Find the answers to the most frequently asked questions about OVHcloud web hosting plans"
 updated: 2025-04-10
 ---